sdi2000150/Intro_to_Programming-2020/Assignment1-PrimeNumbers/README.md

 # Assignment1-PrimeNumbers
 A simple program for finding semiprimes, interesting semiprimes, and k-almost prime numbers, inside an integer set.

+Assignment presentation is provided in the "iphw2021_1.pdf" (in greek).

 Compile: gcc -o kalmpr kalmpr.c